jmerriweather/gcode/README.md

 # Gcode

 Gcode parser and printer.
-Developed this when looking at replacing Octoprint, with something more minimal.
+Developed this when looking at replacing Octoprint with something more minimal.
 Never progressed to production.